Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Introduction

-We first evaluated open- and closed-source VLMs on art style classification across early modern art, modern art, and architecture datasets.
-Finding that \texttt{Qwen3} performs strongly, we extend the concept decomposition framework of \citet{parekh2024concept}, which was previously applied to object classification, to the art domain, extracting the task-relevant visual concepts that VLMs use when predicting style.
-A key feature of our approach is the integration of localized image patches in our interpretability framework in order to disentangle complex visual interplay of content and form that characterize different artistic styles.
-Our concept decomposition pipeline is outlined in Figure~\ref{fig:pipeline}.
-To validate the extracted concepts, we perform intervention experiments confirming that these concepts causally affect the style prediction, and supplement this with a correlational analysis based on linear probing to identify the most style-relevant concepts.
+We address these questions by evaluating VLMs on style classification across early modern art, modern art, and architecture datasets.
+Then, through a novel approach designed to address the particular challenges of interpreting art style, we adapt the full image concept decomposition framework of \citet{parekh2024concept} (previously implemented for object classification).
+Our approach is unique in its joint decomposition of full images and constituent image patches, grounding full image motifs in more interpretable, patch-level concepts that disentangle the visual interplay of content and form.
+We train a linear probe to identify patch concepts that the model strongly associates with certain styles, and subsequently confirm through intervention tests that masking these patches causally impacts full image style prediction more than random patches.

-In the second part of our analysis, we collaborate with a team of six art historians, comprising graduate students and faculty, to condcut two complementary user studies.
-In the first study, art historians examine and label each concept, assessing its coherence and meaningfulness with respect to art-historical knowledge.
-Our findings indicate that 73\% of the extracted concepts are perceived as meaningful.
-These concepts reflect a range of thematic dimensions, from content-based features such as specific objects and scenes, to form-based features such as color palette, texture, and lighting.
-For the second study, we investigate the alignment between the model's concept-based prediction and domain expert judgments.
-We find that in almost all cases, the activated concepts were judged as relevant both to the images themselves as well as the model's style prediction.
-Notably, the cases in which expert judgment diverged from the model's concept relevance assessments proved particularly revealing, suggesting that the model captures certain visual regularities that, while predictively useful, fall outside conventional art-historical categorization These observations are further examined in the qualitative analysis in \S\ref{sec:art_interpretability}.
+To understand whether these patch level concepts align with human analysis of style, our research involves collaboration with six art historians, comprising graduate students and faculty, who provide expert analysis of the computational results.
+In one qualitative study, experts perform an intrinsic evaluation of concept quality; they examine and label each concept, revealing that the concepts are meaningful and reflect a range of thematic dimensions from content-based features (e.g., objects and scenes) to form-based features (e.g., color palette, texture, and lighting).
+In a second extrinsic study, experts analyze images together with the model's prediction of art style and most associated patch concepts.
+We find that the concepts that were most associated with artwork, according to the model, were judged relevant in the majority of cases to both the image and predicted style.
+Notably, cases where expert judgment diverged from the model proved particularly revealing, suggesting the model captures visual cues that, while predictively useful, fall outside conventional art-historical categorization.